 Kartik Aaryan's First Look In 'Pati Patni Aur Woh' Becomes A Meme!
 View The Hilarious Ones Here

 The first look of Kartik Aaryan starrer Pati Patni Aur Woh remake is out and the actor is seen donning a moustache and sporting a simple formal look like the ones we see in Government offices.
-Twitterati liked the look so much that it ended up being a meme as soon as it was released.
-In no time, several memes were flooded all over Twitter and people laughed at how funny and hilarious it was.
+Twitterati liked the look so much that it ended up as a meme as soon as it was released.
+In no time, several memes flooded all over Twitter and people laughed at how funny and hilarious it was.
 We've selected the best memes so you can begin your day with a hearty laugh.
 Check it out below...

 |